ADesoutter/symphony-p8/README.md

 - clients : many to many
 - students : many to many
-- teacher : many to one
+- teacher : many to one, nullable
 - tags : many to many

 ### Client